hindu-comm/weblogs/manasataramgini/2017/10/2017-10-15_the-story-of-the-orissan-cycle-vala.md

-The rest of their classmates who had gathered there said: “Hey thus far we only knew of Hemling and also Lootika and Somakhya to have cracked it – but those two are sort of crazy – you can never guess what obscure thing they might know\!
+The rest of their classmates who had gathered there said: “Hey thus far we only knew of Hemling and also Lootika and Somakhya to have cracked it – but those two are sort of crazy – you can never guess what obscure thing they might know!
 How come you figured it out?”
 Vidrum happy to be at the cynosure of his classmates was about to spin a yarn of how he had cracked the problem when he saw a car drive by them.
 He noticed that it was Lootika’s mother who was driving her four daughters home from